 The answer might surprise you – it turns out that almost any soda can help to calm an upset stomach.
 That’s because soda is often carbonated, and the carbonation can help to settle your stomach.

 Of course, not all sodas are created equal.
 If you’re looking for a soda that will help to calm your upset stomach quickly, you’ll want to avoid sodas that are high in sugar or caffeine.
 Instead, opt for a soda that is light on the stomach, such as lemon-lime soda or flat soda.

 Now that we know which sodas are best for an upset stomach, let’s take a closer look at why soda can help to calm an upset stomach in the first place.

 - Ginger ale is good for your stomach mainly because of ginger root that is an ingredient in the ginger ale.
 Ginger helps to reduce nausea and vomiting

 - The carbonation in soda can ease symptoms of indigestion.
 Carbonation can help to settle your stomach by relieving pressure and bloating

 - The carbonation also makes you burp, which helps alleviate the gurgly grumbling tummy symptoms

 I would suggest only sipping on a small glass of soda – don’t drink the entire bottle because the high sugar content will end up making you “crash” and feeling worse later on.
-Also, clear soda is a better option than dark soda.

 - Minimizes fluid loss for enhanced hydration